gaspardpetit/WordAI/CONTRIB.md

 ## Local Setup

 - Use four-space indentation and LF line endings.
-- Restore NuGet packages with `nuget restore WordAI.VSTO/WordAI.VSTO.csproj -SolutionDirectory WordAI.VSTO` if Visual Studio does not do it automatically.
+- Restore NuGet packages with `nuget restore WordAI.VSTO/WordAI.VSTO.csproj -SolutionDirectory .` if Visual Studio does not do it automatically.

 ## Testing